-Kariuki wa Nyamu won this year’s Babishai Niwe Haiku Prize, after beating sixteen other artists.
-In exploring the place of poetry in Africa, Wasomi got into conversation with him.
+Kariuki wa Nyamu won Babishai Niwe Haiku Prize for 2017, after beating sixteen other artists.
+In exploring the place of poetry in Africa, I got into conversation with him.

 Congratulations first of all for winning the Babishai Niwe Haiku Prize, 2017.
 For starters, what is Haiku?
-It sounds so foreign; does it have a place here on the African soil?
+It sounds so foreign; does it have a place here in Africa?

 This is my winning haiku;